 Our sculpture was then transformed into an interactive digital asset; by clicking on different areas of the city, users can find out how low literacy impacts on areas such as health, poverty and civic rights.
 You can visit IlliteraCity and find out more about Project Literacy here.

-Visit our blog page to find out more about the creative processes involved in this
+Visit my blog page to find out more about the creative processes involved in this

 - Materials: GF Smith FSC certified Colorplan paper, all paper is 100% recyclable.